Second Italo-Senussi War: Italy-Sanusiyya relations

-In 1917, the Treaty of Acroma was signed between the Uk, Italy and the Senussis: the Senussis ended the attacks on the British and Italians and repudiated Ottoman authority, in exchange they were recognized to have an autonomy that was tantamount to effective independence.
+Cyrenaica-Tripolitania relations

 In 1918, Tripolitanian rebels founded the Tripolitanian Republic, though the rest of the country remained under nominal Italian rule.
-Local resistance against Italy continued, such that by 1920, the Italian government was forced to recognize Senussi leader Sayid Idris as Emir of Cyrenaica and grant him autonomy.
+The Senussi attempted to militarily extend their power into eastern Tripolitania, resulting in a pitched battle at Bani Walid in which the Senussi were forced to withdraw back into Cyrenaica.
+Following the death of Tripolitanian leader Ramadan Asswehly in August 1920, the Republic descended into civil war.
 In 1922, Tripolitanian leaders offered Idris the position of Emir of Tripolitania; however, before Idris could accept the position, the new Italian government of Benito Mussolini initiated a campaign of reconquest.

+Italy's governance of Libya

+Italian authorities issued statutes known as the Legge Fondamentale, for the Tripolitanian Republic in June 1919 and Cyrenaica in October 1919.
+These were a compromise by which all Libyans were accorded the right to joint Libyan-Italian citizenship, while each province was to have its own parliament and governing council.
+The Italian state had also brought in a series of liberal reforms in Libya that allowed education in Arabic and Berber.

-In 1919, the Italian state had brought in a series of liberal reforms in Libya that allowed education in Arabic and Berber and allowed for the possibility that the Libyans might become Italian citizens.
-Giuseppe Volpi, who had been appointed governor in 1921, was retained by Mussolini, and withdrew all of the measures offering equality to the Libyans.
-A policy of confiscating land from the Libyans and granting it to Italian colonists gave new vigor to Libyan resistance led by Omar Mukhtar.
+However, the Italian governor Giuseppe Volpi, adhering to Mussolini's policies, withdrew all of the measures offering equality to the Libyans.
+Furthermore, a policy of confiscating land from the Libyans and granting it to Italian colonists was implemented.
+Such tyranny gave new vigor to Libyan resistance led by Omar Mukhtar.

+Libyan insurgents

 Since 1911, claims had been made of killings of Italian soldiers and civilians by Ottoman and local Muslim guerrillas, such as a slaughter in Sciara Sciat:

 I saw (in Sciara Sciat) in one mosque seventeen Italians, crucified with their bodies reduced to the status of bloody rags and bones, but whose faces still retained traces of their hellish agony.
 Long rods had been passed through the necks of these wretched men and their arms rested on these rods.
 They were then nailed to the wall and died slowly with untold suffering.
 It is impossible for us to paint the picture of this hideous rotted meat hanging pitifully on the bloody wall.
 In a corner another body was crucified, but as an officer he was chosen to experience refined sufferings.
 His eyes were stitched closed.
 All the bodies were mutilated and castrated; so indescribable was the scene and the bodies appeared swollen as shapeless carrion.
 But that's not all!
 In the cemetery of Chui, which served as a refuge from the Turks and to whence soldiers retreated from afar, we could see another show.
 In front of one door near the Italian trenches five soldiers had been buried up to their shoulders, their heads emerged from the black sand stained with their blood: heads horrible to see and there you could read all the tortures of hunger and thirst.